OliveriousGithub/Pinnable/README.md

+[DISCONTINUED AND UNFINISHED]

+This was my first "real" unity project and I've decided to not continue this game until v1.0.
+This is mainly due to a new idea which will benefit my college assignment's criteria and will be more enjoyable due to a better choice of gameplay, sprites and animations.
+When I started this game, I didn't even know what a prefab was, and I had the most despair coding methods that I now look at this in shame.
+Which is GOOD!
+I have much higher hopes for my next project and it's all thanks to what I've learned here.
+PS: I may still finish this project, but it's with the motive of college assignments rather than personal "hobby" motivation.

 Collect marbles falling through lines of moving pins, rack up points and avoid the red!

 Gameplay Guide: Guide the bucket with your mouse cursor to collect the falling marbles from above.
 Avoid collecting red marbles as they will cause damage, with large red marbles instantly killing you.